Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/t/Trilinos/README.md

 -   The EasyConfig file is developed in LUST, with currently some fewer options as the one in the EasyBuilders repository, and without GPU support.

+## Version 12.18.1 for cpeGNU 22.12

+-   A downgrade as a user required the version 12 API.

+-   Based more on the Cray scripts for installing the former TPSL and some other libraries.